nye17/javelin/README.rst

      [ 0.518  4.29 ]
      [ 0.737  4.743]]

-which is a 3x2 array with the three elements of the first(second) column being the 18%, 50%, and 84% values for log sigma (log tau). ``cont.hpd`` here is exactly what we are after in this subsection, as will become apparently below, to provide useful constraint on the DRW parameters to help determining lags,
+which is a 3x2 array with the three elements of the first (second) column being the 18%, 50%, and 84% values for log sigma (log tau). ``cont.hpd`` here is exactly what we are after in this subsection, as will become apparently below, to provide useful constraints on the DRW parameters to help determining lags,

 Fitting the Continuum and one line (Yelm)
 -----------------------------------------

-Similarly, we need to load the necessary light curves files, in this case, both the continuum and the Ylem light curves, into a ``LightCurve`` object, which is simply the ``javdata1`` or the ``javdata2`` we created earlier.
+First, we need to load the necessary light curves files, in this case, both the continuum and the Ylem light curves, into a ``LightCurve`` object, which is simply the ``javdata1`` or the ``javdata2`` we created earlier.
 Also, we need to construct a model, this time a Continuum+Line model, which is called a